fluidex/fluidex.github.io/content/posts/on-plonk/index.en.md

 ## The origin of PlonK

-Out of the desire for a universal, programmable SNARK, [AZTEC](https://aztec.network/) invents and promotes the industry use of [PlonK](https://eprint.iacr.org/2019/953.pdf).
+Out of the desire for a universal, programmable zkSNARK, [AZTEC](https://aztec.network/) invents and promotes the industry use of [PlonK](https://eprint.iacr.org/2019/953.pdf).
 PlonK is flexible to build application-specific constraints, so that it strikes a balance between theoretical properties and engineering needs.
 Vitalik also wrote an awesome article explaining PlonK: [Understanding PLONK](https://vitalik.ca/general/2019/09/22/plonk.html).
 You may also find some useful resources on https://github.com/Fluidex/awesome-plonk.

 PlonK has been popular since it went published. [zkSync](https://zksync.io/), [Dusk Network](https://dusk.network/), [Mina](https://minaprotocol.com/), [Mir](https://mirprotocol.org/), and [Zcash's Halo 2](https://zcash.github.io/halo2/concepts/arithmetization.html), are projects using PlonK or its variants.